 Splitting the wind on an adrenaline-rushing descent can be eye-watering without quality cycling glasses.
-Take a look at some of the best cycling eyewear for 2018 with our in depth buying guide.
+Take a look at some of the best cycling eyewear with our in depth buying guide.

 Once you start spending a lot of time cycling at speed, you start to realise the importance of performance eyewear.
 For many, the rush of wind against the eye sets off the waterworks, and you can be left in a teary mess at the road side, with passersby confused at your sudden bout of melancholy.

 Meanwhile, debris, rain, mud, and absent-minded insects can easily find their way into the eyeball, with the high-speeds of road and downhill trail riding giving the eye little time to initiate its first line of defence against airborne threats - the blink.